barcie10/sibilants-in-taboo-words/README.md

 ## Acknowledgments

-This project was developed with assistance from Claude (Anthropic) for Python syntax scaffolding, debugging, and methodological discussion.
+This project was developed with assistance from Claude for Python syntax scaffolding, debugging, and methodological discussion.
 All study design decisions, the taboo word list, data interpretation, and write-up are my own.